 “The House of Saud…wealth and power to make the world tremble”… Saudi Arabia is USA’s partner in the Middle East…

-Saudi Arabia’s King Abdullah died this week and Western governments lowered their countries’ flag to half mast…WHY?
-For a King who allowed women to be whipped and imprisoned for years for such things as being raped, driving a car, or speaking out about the Saudi Arabia’s disgusting treatment of women?
+Saudi Arabia’s King Abdullah died on 23 January 2015 and Western governments lowered their countries’ flag to half mast…WHY?
+For a King who allowed women to be whipped, stoned, beheaded, or imprisoned for years for such things as being raped, driving a car, or speaking out about the Saudi Arabia’s disgusting treatment of women?

 Oh that’s right, Western Governments loved this King for his wealth and his oil!
 Who cares how he treats women, even his own daughters and granddaughters, as long as the oil keeps flowing?
 And are we really sure slavery has been abolished in Saudi Arabia?

 And what of the Saudi’s treatment of gays?

 When are Islamic countries going to face up to the fact that homosexuality exists in their countries and that the majority of their people are just as human as most Westerners?
 In my experience of life, religious righteousness and fervour only encourage hypocrisy.
 Suppressing our true natures and living a lie propped up by constant prayer and ritual can only cause grief and violence in the long run.
 As I have stated previously on my blog, many men from Islamic countries live a huge lie by following and enforcing Islamic laws and religious beliefs within their own countries, but once they step into secular, liberated Western countries, they rape, or become the homosexuals they desire or pay for glamorous prostitutes.
 Some have mistresses and children in Western countries they would not like their Mullahs at home to find out about.

 In their worlds of make-believe, Islam and Catholicism are alike.

 News and prince’s photo from Express.Co.UK and UK News: